Menu

 Catholic Social Teaching Assembly

-Our assembly today was on the CST principle ‘Stewardship’.
-We learnt about how God calls us as stewards to care and respect his Creation.
 We then got into our house teams to make pledges to be stewards this school year.
-We are going to reduce where possible, recycle all paper and pick up any litter from the playground.
+We are going to reduce where possible, recycle all paper, and pick up any litter from the playground.

 CAFOD Season of Creation National Assembly